 ZipJob is a legit service that seems to have a good reputation online, with 4.6 out of 5 stars on Trustpilot.
 82% of the ZipJob reviews there are ‘excellent’ and 12% are ‘great.’
 Impressive stuff.

-While there are a few negative ZipJob reviews out there, ZipJob asserts that a rival company created these.
-My experience of using ZipJob, and its score on Trustpilot, would seem to back this theory up.
+My experience of using ZipJob backs up the positive reputation.
 I found the service useful and the staff polite and professional – and my resumé was certainly far more impressive once ZipJob had worked on it.

 Why Do You Need to Optimise Your Resume for ATS?